ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/running.rst

 Use multiple config-user.yml files
 ----------------------------------

-The user profiles the configuration yaml file at run time.
+The user selects the configuration yaml file at run time.
 It's possible to have several configurations files.
 For instance, it may be practical to have one config file for debugging runs and another for production runs.